gsa-oes/office-of-evaluation-sciences/pages/home.md

 ---
-layout: home
+layout: landing
 permalink: /
+hero:
-hero-image: /assets/img/Kites-small.jpg
+  image: /assets/img/Kites-small.jpg
+  callout:
-hero-text: "We believe that government works best when it's built for people. "
+    text: "We believe that government works best when it's built for people."
+  button:
-hero-button-text: Learn more
+    text: Learn more
-hero-button-link: /about/
+    href: /about/
 content-button-text: 2016 Abstracts
 content-button-link: /2016-portfolio/
 ---

 # <center> In 2016, OES conducted more than a dozen rigorous evaluations aimed at improving government effectiveness and efficiency.</center>